D7682/Intermediate-Programming/README.md

 - **string_to_word**: A program to split a string into words.
 - **swap_pointers**: A program to swap two values using pointers.

+### Assignment 3
+- **prob1_prob2**: A program to initialize a few structs, assign values, reassign the values and print them.
+- **prob3**: A program to determine the size difference between one array type and a struct type that holds that array type.
+- **prob4**: A program that dynamically allocates a three dimensional array and adds all the values of that array together and prints the result.

 ## Instructions

 Each assignment folder contains a `compile_and_save.sh` script which compiles the source code and saves the output.
 Follow the instructions provided in the respective assignment's README file for compilation and execution.